 Beginning in January 2021, we launched a new six month correspondence curriculum we call "Getting Real".

 January: Self-Assessment and Mindfulness : Read Responses from Lesson 1

 February: Emotional Intelligence and Using the Pause : Read Responses From Lesson 2

 March: Social Intelligence and Managing Emotions in Relationships: Read Responses From Lesson 3

 May: Mindful Speech and Looking for Patterns in Speech: Read Responses From Lesson 5

-As of September 2021, we are beginning to hear about plans to resume in person programming.
-We are waiting to hear details.
+As of September 2021, we are planning to resume in person workshops.
+More details to come.